stanford-oval/genie-cloud/doc/thingpedia-intro.md

 ## How Almond works?
-Almond virtual assistant has two major components:
-_Almond agent_ which communicates with the users in natural language, and _Almond engine_ which runs the commands issued by the users.
+Almond virtual assistant has two major components: the _Almond agent_ communicates with the users in natural language, and the _Almond engine_ runs the commands issued by the users.
-The following diagram illustrates how Almond works internally.
+The following diagram illustrates how Almond works internally:
 ![architecture](/images/thingengine-arch.svg)

-1. A user issues a command, say "get my recent tweets", in English.
+1. A user issues a command, say “get my recent tweets”, in English.

 2. Almond agent translates the command to the corresponding [ThingTalk](/doc/thingtalk-intro.md) program and send it to Almond engine.